-a.
-Pell Grant-Awarded only to undergraduate students who are determined to have an exceptional financial need, based on the FAFSA, and have not earned a bachelor's degree or a professional degree.
+Awarded only to undergraduate students who are determined to have an exceptional financial need and have not earned a bachelor's degree or a professional degree.
 Since it is a grant, it does not need to be repaid.
 The amount a student will receive, if eligible, is determined by the FAFSA.